wireapp/reminder-app/README.md

 > **Note:** This app is in development and not ready for production use.

 ## Overview
-This is an app that can create reminders for you and your group, and send you a message when the reminder is due.
+This is an app that can create reminders for conversation, and send a message when the reminder is due.

 ## **Features**
 - Set one-time reminders